How and Why to Manipulate Your Own Agent: On the Incentives of Users of Learning Agents: Introduction

 This paper deals with the following common type of scenario: several users engage in some strategic online interaction, where each of them is assisted by a learning agent.
 A typical example is advertisers that compete for advertising slots over some platform.
 Typically, each of these advertisers enters his key parameters into some advertiser-facing website, and then this website's ``agent'' participates on the advertiser's behalf in a sequence of auctions for ad slots.
 Often, the platform designer provides this agent as its advertiser-facing user interface.
 In cases where the platform's agent does not optimize sufficiently well for the advertiser (but rather, say, for the auctioneer), one would expect some other company to provide a better (for the advertiser) agent.

 The basic model for such scenarios is as follows.
 There is an underlying $n$-person game that $n$ ``software learning agents'' will play repeatedly.
 Some of the parameters of this game, typically the players' utilities, are private to the $n$ ``human users,'' and each of these users enters his key parameters into his own software agent.
 From this point on, these software agents repeatedly play the game on behalf of their users, where each agent aims to optimize the utility of its owner according to the parameters reported to it by using some learning algorithm.
-A typical learning algorithm of this type will have at its core some regret-minimization algorithm \cite{hart2000simple,blum2007learning}, such as ``multiplicative weights'' \cite{arora2012multiplicative}, ``online gradient descent'' \cite{zinkevich2003online}, or some variant of fictitious play \cite{brown1951iterative,robinson1951iterative}, such as ``follow the perturbed leader'' \cite{hannan1957lapproximation,kalai2005efficient}.
+A typical learning algorithm of this type will have at its core some regret-minimization algorithm \cite{blum2007learning,hart2000simple}, such as ``multiplicative weights'' \cite{arora2012multiplicative}, ``online gradient descent'' \cite{zinkevich2003online}, or some variant of fictitious play \cite{brown1951iterative,robinson1951iterative}, such as ``follow the perturbed leader'' \cite{hannan1957lapproximation,kalai2005efficient}.

 On an intuitive level, these agents, playing between themselves, each aiming to maximize its owner's utility, will reach some kind of a game-theoretic equilibrium of the underlying game, and the average utilities of the agents over time will converge to the utilities of this equilibrium.
-Specifically, while it is known that the dynamics of regret-minimization algorithms may fail to converge to any equilibrium \cite{hart2013simple,bailey2018multiplicative,papadimitriou2018nash,bailey2021stochastic}, it is also known that the empirical play statistics of no-regret dynamics do approach what is sometimes called a {\em coarse correlated equilibrium} \cite{hart2000simple,young2004strategic,blum2007learning} (CCE).
+Specifically, while it is known that the dynamics of regret-minimization algorithms may fail to converge to any equilibrium \cite{bailey2021stochastic,bailey2018multiplicative,hart2013simple,papadimitriou2018nash}, it is also known that the empirical play statistics of no-regret dynamics do approach what is sometimes called a {\em coarse correlated equilibrium} \cite{blum2007learning,hart2000simple,young2004strategic} (CCE).
 The notion of coarse correlated equilibrium is a generalized weaker notion than the Nash equilibrium,\footnote{For games in which there are at most two actions for each player this notion is equivalent to Aumann's correlated equilibrium \cite{aumann1974subjectivity,aumann1987correlated}, but for general games it is a weaker and more general notion.} and is essentially a formalization of the no-regret property for each agent.
+For formal definitions and further discussion and analysis of regret-minimization dynamics, see Appendix \ref{sec:convergence}.